nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 ### Things worth knowing about underscore
 #### Chaining
-Underscore come with a chain method.
+Underscore comes with a chain method.
 It allows us to use _.chain() to wrap a collection and then call other underscore functions on it before finally calling _.value() to unwrap the final result.

 Taking a movies collection: